 | Profit-led inflation | Corporate margin expansion | Does not cap prices or profits | ✗ Wrong tool entirely |

 The rate lever works in one of these four scenarios.
-We experienced all four simultaneously.
+Australia experienced all four simultaneously.
 They used the one tool anyway — and handed the bill to every mortgage holder in the country.
+Three times this year.

-The deeper scandal is that every senior economist at every central bank knows this.
 The limitation of the interest rate instrument in the face of supply-side shocks is not a secret — it is textbook economics, chapter three.
 When a journalist asks why rates are rising during a fuel crisis, the answer given is "to anchor inflation expectations."
-This is technically true and entirely misleading — it is the economic equivalent of saying you're treating a broken leg by giving the patient a painkiller.
+This is technically true and entirely misleading — it is the economic equivalent of treating a broken leg by giving the patient a painkiller.
 It manages the perception of the problem while the underlying injury goes unaddressed.

 And while the painkiller wears off, the patient — that's you — has also been handed a larger mortgage repayment, a higher rent, and a cost-of-living that will never return to where it was, because prices are sticky on the way up and the corporations who raised them have already banked the difference.